stehrn/twelve_factor/README.md

 ```

 #### Create and run service container
-Now to create and run the service container - before starting, kill off any service instances running from a terminal to avoid port clashes.
+Now to create and run the service container - before starting, kill off any service instances running from a terminal, you wont be using these any more.

 Pre-requisite is that a far jar has been created for the app:
 ```cmd